- Three Bedroom Detached House

 Melrose sits in an easily accessible area and can be reached by the A68 or A7 via Galashiels that provide the links to Edinburgh or the north of England.
 The area is also served by the Borders Railway which runs from Tweedbank to Edinburgh, the station lies approximately one and a half miles away.

 There is also a busy bus service with links to Newcastle and Carlisle in the South, as well as Edinburgh and the other Border towns.

 Edinburgh and Newcastle airports - both international, offer an excellent choice of destinations and are 45 miles and 66 miles away respectively.

 For those with satellite navigation the postcode for the property is: TD6 9SB

-Take the turn-off for Melrose and proceed through the town centre, down the High Street, passing the rugby ground on your right, before turning left onto Huntly Road, signposted Weirhill Cemetery.
-Continue on this road all the way to the end, passing the cemetery and you will come to The Paddock on your left.
+Take the turn-off for Melrose and proceed through the town centre, down the High Street.
+On passing the rugby club on your right, you will turn left onto Huntly Road, signposted Weirhill Cemetery.
+Greengates is the first house on your right hand-side.